ArenKDesai/Aren-s-Notes/botany 2.md

 Fungi formed more than a billion years ago an contributed to the development of plants and animals we know today.

 One fungal **phyla** is **Chytridiomycota**, or **Chytrids**.
 They're unicellular, their spores have flagella that allow them to move through water.
 They're found in aquatic environments and soil, and parasitize protists.
 Another phyla is **Zoopagomycota**.
-These are related to animals, most often inse
+These are related to animals, most often insects.
+They include insect pathogens such as entomoph